Cults

 1. ANSWER: Jesus was a Galilean Prophet born of the Virgin Mary’s spiritual thoughts of Life and its manifestation.

-9. What’s their doctrine of miracles teach?
+9. What does their doctrine of miracles teach?

 1. ANSWER: That the sick are not healed merely be declaring there is no sickness but by knowing that there is none.